A laptop with a notepad and pen on it.

 7. Add some variety in student presentations

-There are a range of apps that your students could use for student presentations, from the more traditional PowerPoint slides, to more interactive content - like Microsoft Sway or Canva.
+There are a range of apps that students can use for presentations, from the more traditional PowerPoint slides, to more interactive content - like Microsoft Sway or Canva.
 Where visuals aren't needed, your students might want to create a podcast audio recording instead.
-If you do decide to reuse any student material in your teaching, you'll need to make sure it's accessible.
+If you do decide to reuse any student material in your teaching, you'll need to make sure the videos are accessible.

 Recording student presentations Accordion accordion